Everything you need to know about attracting millennial physicians

 4. Emphasize the value of relationships

-Relationships has different meanings for different generations.
+Relationships have different meanings for different generations.
 Millennials most often cite the value of personal relationships.
-The AMA reports that virtually all millennial physicians (92%) prioritize work-life balance.3 In contrast, baby boomers are more willing to sacrifice their personal time, viewing long hours as part of a typical work day.
+A study by Becker's Hospital Review reports that work/life balance is the #1 priority (85%) in younger physicians’ job search.
+In contrast, baby boomers are more willing to sacrifice their personal time, viewing long hours as part of a typical workday.

 5. Adopt a physician engagement strategy